CumulusNetworks/docs/content/knowledge-base/Configuration-and-Usage/Monitoring/Use-Ganglia-with-Cumulus-Linux.md

     {{<img src="/images/knowledge-base/ganglia-sw1.png">}}

-8. You can now use all of Ganglia's features the same as someone would on servers.
+8. You can now use any Ganglia features just like you would on servers.

 ## Multiple Interfaces Module

 Ganglia was originally meant for hosts (servers) so originally most applications only used 1-2 interfaces.
 However, with Cumulus Linux, multiple front panel ports that show up as swp1-\>swpMAX where MAX is the last front panel port.
-Some users will want to see not aggregate packet counts for the box but packet counts per-interface to watch utilization.
-Fortunately there is already an open source module that is easy to add to Ganglia called {{<exlink url="https://github.com/ganglia/gmond_python_modules/tree/master/network/iface/python_modules" text="multi\_interface">}}.
+Some users might not want to see aggregate packet counts for the switch but packet counts per-interface to watch utilization.
+To do this, you can add an open source module to Ganglia called {{<exlink url="https://github.com/ganglia/gmond_python_modules/tree/master/network/iface/python_modules" text="multi\_interface">}}.

 1. Download {{<exlink url="https://github.com/ganglia/gmond_python_modules/tree/master/network/iface/python_modules" text="multi_interface.py">}}.